LoyolaChicagoBooks/unoapi/_sources/80-running/running.rst.txt

    module load spack-pe-base cmake

 If you are planning to use MPI and SYCL together (we do not in this book yet) then you need to install the following additional modules and set an environment variable to enable GPGPU support within MPI.
+If you don't need MPI, the following is not needed (i.e. is optional).

 .. code-block:: text